La Maison Afrique FAIR TRADE

 *La Maison Afrique FAIR TRADE AB´s Accounts and Annual Report is audited by an Approved Public Accountant and available to anyone as an official document at the Swedish Registration Office.
 La Maison Afrique FAIR TRADE is non-profit.
 Voluntary contributions makes reinvestments possible.

 *Reporting to the World Fair Trade Organization according to the standards and monitoring system for Fair Trade Organizations since the introduction of the system in 2003.
-Report 2011 Certified Fair Trade Organization since 2003, certificate renewed 2005, 2007 (2007 also approved through external verification), 2010, 2012, 2014 and 2016.
-World Fair Trade Organization certificate 2016-2017
+Certificate renewed 2005, 2007 (2007 also approved through external verification), 2010, 2012, 2014 and 2016

 Environment and working conditions

 *Madagascar has an environment with a unique flora and fauna.
 It is of outmost importance that this is protected and preserved.
 La Maison Afrique FAIR TRADE support environmentally-friendly, small-scale craft production based on locally available raw materials.

 *Recycling: In the capital Antananarivo, used metal cans is the material for making crafts.
 As the town has no recycling plant for cans, the craft production is actually alleviating an increasing waste/pollution problem.
 The same applies to plastic waste, which is used by artisans to make beads.